Skip to main content

 Specific bacterial taxa show responsiveness to TRE.
 Some research suggests an increase in beneficial bacteria like Akkermansia muciniphila, a mucin-degrading bacterium associated with improved gut barrier function and metabolic health.
 Other observations include shifts in the ratio of Firmicutes to Bacteroidetes, two dominant phyla in the human gut.

-While the ideal ratio remains a subject of ongoing research, changes in this balance are often correlated with outcomes.
+While the ideal ratio remains a subject of ongoing research, changes in this balance are often correlated with metabolic health outcomes.
 The extended fasting period in TRE can reduce the overall nutrient availability for certain fast-growing bacteria, allowing other, perhaps slower-growing but metabolically beneficial, species to gain a competitive advantage.

 Alternate Day Fasting and Microbial Adaptation